Annealed almost periodic entropy: The determinantal formula

 \section{The determinantal formula}

 Given a tracial state $\tau$ and a completely positive map $\phi:\A\to\rmM_k$, Corollary~\ref{cor:Leb} decomposes $\phi$ into a summand $\phi_{\rm{ac}}$ that is absolutely continuous with respect to $\tau$ and another summand $\phi_{\rm{sing}}$ that is singular with respect to $\tau$.
-The most substantial theorem about AP entropy from~\cite{APE4} is the following formula: see~\cite[Theorem C]{APE4}.
+The most substantial theorem about AP entropy from~\cite{APE4} is~\cite[Thm.
+C]{APE4}:

 \begin{thm} Assume that $\tr_{d_n}\circ \pi_n\to \tau$, and let $\Delta$ be the Fuglede--Kadison determinant associated to $\tau$.
 If $\phi \in \B(\A,\rmM_k)_+$ is asymptotically associated to $\bspi$, then